Skip to content

 Cheaper to cooperate

+You have already noticed this in your own work — cooperation keeps outperforming extraction on cost, survival, and scale.
 Gitcoin recipients became funders.
 UK employee-owned businesses tripled in five years.
 DeSci projects survive at 96%.
-Across six domains, we tracked the same pattern: cooperation is beating extraction on cost, survival, and scale.
+Across six domains, we tracked the same pattern you are living: cooperation is beating extraction.
 The numbers are not subtle.

 April 13, 20265 min